ziadtawfeek/web/_pages/book-shelf.md

 permalink: /book-shelf/
 ---

 ### This is the list of books in my library that I read or partially read recently.
-Not sorted in any order, the ones in bold mean I highly recommend.
+Highlighted are the books I’ve loved, the others I thought were okay

 - Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones
 - Never Split the Difference: Negotiating as if Your Life Depended on It